ethz-coss/ethz-coss.github.io/_talks/Paul_Lukowicz.md

 ---
-name: When Artificial Stupidity meets its natural counterpart
+name: When Artificial Stupidity Meets Its Natural Counterpart
 speakers:
   - Paul Lukowicz
 categories:
   - Presentation
 ---

-When Artificial Stupidity meets its natural counterpart
+When Artificial Stupidity Meets Its Natural Counterpart